blbadger/blbadger.github.io/polynomial-roots.md

 ### Incrementing powers

-Small changes in exponents lead to large changes for which starting points find roots quickly.
+Maps of convergence using Newton's method display sensitivity to initial conditions: points arbitrarily nearby to each other in the complex plane may have very different times to convergence.
+In addition, the exponential powers of the input equation displays analagous behavior: small changes in exponent magnitude lead to large changes for which starting points find roots quickly.
 At $z^5-z^{1.0046}-1$ (right click to view in higher resolution)

 ![still]({{https://blbadger.github.io}}/newton-method/Newton_vanishing_still_083.png)